 A poor relationship between employees and leadership is one of the top causes of employee turnover, whether it’s because of an unprepared manager or a lack of communication.

 Good managers have key traits in common, including:

 - Displays of empathy

 There are many more qualities of a good manager to consider, but these three are a strong start.
 Look for these characteristics during recruitment to find the best fit for your company.

 From healthcare to vacation time, it’s essential for your workforce members to receive an excellent benefits package along with fair pay.
 Companies with flexible work arrangements consider:

 Some benefits you might consider adding to your package include:

 - Flexible work hours

 - Free or discounted gym memberships

 Great benefits don’t have to cost your company much, provided you’re creative with them.
-Seek things that can make your company stand out and then find a way to fit them into the budget.
+Seek things that can make your company stand out as a workplace with great job benefits, and then find a way to fit them into the budget.